Marie Louise de La Tour d'Auvergne: Betrothal to Honoré III of Monaco

-Marriage and affair
+Marriage

 In February 1743, Charles Godefroy announced Louise's engagement to Jules Hercule Mériadec de Rohan, Prince of Guéméné.
-His mother, Louise Gabrielle Julie de Rohan-Soubise, Madame de Guéméné, required the young couple to live at her Paris residence.
-Alongside Louise's father, the Rohan-Guéménés were among the most important supporters of the Jacobite pretenders.
-The couple married on 19 February 1743 in Paris when Louise was not yet seventeen.
+Alongside Louise's father, the Rohan-Guéménés were among the most important supporters of the Jacobite pretenders, and the Stuart family therefore fully endorsed the union.
 On 6 February, Louise was presented at court by her aunt, Marie Hortense Victoire de La Tour d'Auvergne, Madame de La Trémoille, so she could ceremonially take her seat on the tabouret.
 This had to happen before her marriage to claim the Bouillon's privilege as princes étrangers.
-It was agreed that for the wedding, the groom would be known as le prince Jules and Louise as la Princesse de Rohan, to represent their claim on the title of Jules' maternal grandfather, Hercule Mériadec de Rohan-Soubise.
+It was agreed that for the wedding, the groom would be known as le prince Jules and Louise as la princesse de Rohan, to represent their claim on the title of Jules' maternal grandfather, Hercule Mériadec de Rohan-Soubise.
+When presented to the king, Jules was titled duke of Montbazon.

+The Maison de Victor Hugo, formerly Hôtel de Guéméné, where Louise spent much of her adult life.

 The betrothal took place on 17 February 1741 in the evening, in the Œil-de-Bœuf room of Versailles; Louise was not yet seventeen and Jules almost sixteen.
-First, the marriage contract was signed by the entire royal family and the couple.
-Louise wore a black-and-gold robe de cour with a long golden mesh mantle borne by her husband's cousin, Eléonore Louise Constance de Rohan, Mademoiselle de Montauban.
+First, the marriage contract was signed by the entire royal family and the couple, then a blessing ceremony was celebrated by the groom's grand-uncle, Armand de Rohan, Cardinal de Soubise.
+Louise wore a black-and-gold robe de cour with a golden mesh mantle borne by her husband's cousin, Eléonore Louise Constance de Rohan, Mademoiselle de Montauban.
+The wedding itself took place two days later in the Paris residence of Louise's grand-uncle, Henri Oswald, Cardinal d'Auvergne, who lent them his bed for the wedding night.

-In November 1746, Louise contracted smallpox, an often deadly disease.
-During Louise's convalescence, her family received a sympathy note from her first cousin, Charles Edward Stuart After recovering, in August 1747, Louise met Stuart.
-She fell passionately in love with him and they began an affair.
-In the beginning, it was easy for the two to see each other, as Louise's husband was serving at the Siege of Bergen op Zoom.
-She could also visit Charles Edward's residence in Saint-Ouen under the pretext of going to her uncle's neighbouring house.
-However, when she had to go back to the Guéméné palace in Paris for the winter, their affair became difficult to hide.
-The suspicious movement of a coach (in which Charles Edward was travelling to see Louise) around the prince's house alerted police, who suspected an assassination plot.